 Dr. Raul Calzada has generously donated his time to translate a guide for parents of children with congenital adrenal hyperplasia (CAH) to Spanish.
 The book is written for a lay audience and provides comprehensive, understandable and comforting information.
 It is a great resource not only for Spanish speaking families in South and Central America, but also for health professionals caring for a CAH child.

 Our thanks go to Mrs. C.Y.
 Hsu and Dr. S. Rivkees who wrote the original book and have agreed to the Spanish translation, and to GPED which sponsored the Spanish edition.
 This guide is available in English and Spanish at www.Amazon.com and www.authorhouse.com.
-Free download of the Spanish version is available on the GPED website.
+Free download of the Spanish version is available here.

 Practical Paediatric Endocrinology in a Limited Resource Setting

 Editor: Margaret Zacharin.
 Publisher: Elsevier, 2013 (1st edition).
 Available at Amazon.com.

 This book of practical pediatric endocrinology in a resource-constrained setting aims to fulfill a need for a practical guide, given by those with experience over many years to those just starting a new career.
 The objectives of this book are to provide a working knowledge of pediatric endocrinology, from the viewpoint of practical application, in a setting where material resources may be limited and where clinical skills are paramount, to provide a diagnosis and treatment that is both accurate and acceptable for the affected patient and family.

 To further extend and complement each chapter, a number of other features include a series of scenarios for use by clinicians, as a teaching and learning tool, chapters on basic techniques of molecular biology and research, resources to which the reader may refer to better understand current publications in the area of endocrinology and a guide to accessing sophisticated technologies for diagnostic confirmation and extension of available tools.